-As the NFL today kicks off Super Bowl LV (that’s 55), it’s interesting to take a step back and look at various things the league, teams, coaches and players have done that have been LGBTQ-inclusive by nature and design.
+As the NFL kicks off Super Bowl LVI in Los Angeles, it’s interesting each year to take a step back and look at various things the league, teams, coaches and players have done that have been LGBTQ-inclusive by nature and design.

 One thing to note, in case you’re thinking NFL players are big homophobic jocks, by 2013 we had identified 62 players who were cool with it.
-That was six years ago when same-sex marriage was not the law of the land.
-Earlier this year I identified at least 39 current NFL players who have already played with an out gay teammate.
-One of them — Chiefs WR Byron Pringle — is playing in the Super Bowl in Tampa Bay today.
+That was nine years ago when same-sex marriage was not the law of the land.
+I previously identified at least 39 current NFL players who have already played with an out gay teammate.

 There are also various initiatives, like that of Denver Broncos kicker Brandon McManus, that have focused more broadly on “bullying.”
 I’ve left those off the list as well and focused exclusively on LGBTQ-specific efforts.

-Even with these exclusions, here are 55 LGBT-inclusive things that have come out of the NFL.
+Even with these exclusions, here are so many LGBTQ-inclusive things that have come out of the NFL.
 There are many others.
 Feel free to add more in the comments; I’m happy to revisit the list and make it fluid.
 I haven’t ranked them here, only numbered them to keep track of the list.

 How many did you remember happening?

 In 2011, on the precipice of a major players strike, the NFL pushed for and got sexual-orientation discrimination protection in the collective bargaining agreement.

 2. New York Giants owner Steve Tisch appeared in ads supporting New York marriage equality

 In 2011 Tisch leant his support for the same-sex marriage battle in New York.
 “As an owner of the New York Giants, I am proud to join the chorus of professionals in sports working for fairness both on and off the field.”

 3. New England Patriots signed pro-marriage-equality amicus brief